mug1wara26/Yet-Another-Blog/blogs/003-kotlc.md

    create their own levels with a built in level editor and export it to a file.
    They can then share this file with other people.
 5. More SFX and VFX to give the game some visual flair
-6. Unit tests using Godot Unit Tests, as well as E2E testing.
-7. Github actions for CI/CD, where we can automatically build the game and publish it on the github page, as well as on itch.io
-8. Github actions for linting and testing, where we run a linter and test suite for every PR, which must run successfully before being allowed to merge.

 ## Planned levels